MicrosoftDocs/azure-aks-docs/articles/aks/aks-extension-ghcopilot-plugins.md

 :::image type="content" source="./media/aks-extension/ghcopilot-for-azure-aks/aks-gh-chat-deploy-manifest-1.png" alt-text="Screenshot showing a manifest being deployed via GitHub Copilot for Azure." lightbox="./media/aks-extension/ghcopilot-for-azure-aks/aks-gh-chat-deploy-manifest-1.png":::

-Users can deploy their application manifests to an AKS cluster directly from the GitHub Copilot Chat view.
+You can deploy your application manifests to an AKS cluster directly from the GitHub Copilot Chat view.
 This simplifies the deployment process and ensures consistency.
-By using predefined prompts, the risk of errors during deployment is minimized, leading to more reliable and stable deployments.
+By using predefined prompts, the risk of errors during deployment is minimized leading to more reliable and stable deployments.

 To deploy a manifest file to an AKS cluster you can use these prompts: